-Located behind a stone wall that separates it from the street, the sculpture garden created by Honorine Burlin (1932-2010) has a charming collection of people and animals.
+Located behind a stone wall that separates it from the street, the sculpture garden created by Honorine Burlin (1932-2010) has a charming collection of people and animals ¹.

 Life and work

-Honorine Burlin, daughter of a carpenter, in 1975 with her husband Julien, a farmer, came to live in Cintegabelle, south of Toulouse, France.
+In 1975 Honorine Burlin, daughter of a carpenter, settled with her husband Julien, a farmer, in Cintegabelle, south of Toulouse, France.

-Before 1975 she already made wooden sculptures, but once settled in Cintegabelle she couldn't find the right wooden material, so she tried making sculptures from concrete.
+Before 1975 she already made wooden sculptures, but in Cintegabelle she couldn't find the right wooden material, so she tried making sculptures from concrete.

-This pleased her and the next thirty years or so, until 2005, she went on making sculptures from painted concrete, ultimately creating an art environment consisting of dozens of personalities and animals as present in daily life in the countryside.
+This pleased her and the next thirty years or so, until 2005, she continued making sculptures from painted concrete, ultimately creating an art environment with dozens of personalities and animals as present in daily life in the countryside.

 this picture (summer 2014) and the next ones